-How to Get Free Survival Maps
+How to Get Free Maps for Survival Kits

 This is an updated article on how to get a free survival map.
-Our first article was several years ago, and we will continue to update when new map resources show up.
+Our first article was several years ago, and we will continue to update it when new map resources show up.

 Get a Map Online